 Production Portfolio

-The Forever Wave, a radio play (2023-)
+The Forever Wave, a radio play (2023-present)

 Brought to vivid, auditory life by a multicultural, multigenerational, and multilingual cast of 12 representing the diversity of the Bay Area in terms of culture, ethnicity, gender, and sexual expression, The Forever Wave is a study in resilience, resourcefulness, and community-building.
 “If you survive the apocalypse,” one narrator asks, “don’t you get to help build what comes after it?”
+Currently on tour of the international Fringe Festival circuit after a six-month run on community radio stations in the Bay Area.

-Bikes to Books (2013-present)
+Bikes to Books (2013-2023)

 Fringe Festivals (2000-present)